 Raisbeck was commanding on the pitch and had a military air in the way he carried himself, certainly not out of place as he was one of seven brothers who either became soldiers or footballers.
 Only a select few in Liverpool's history has commanded so much respect and admiration and he was undoubtedly the club's first superstar.
-The Scottish international was born in a village called Polmont in the Falkirk council area of central Scotland, 22 miles south of Edinburgh and 32 miles east of Glasgow.
 When his family moved to Larkhall they lived in a house facing the "Common" and this allowed him and his brothers to "chase the leather" anytime they had a few minutes to spare.
 He started out 15 years of age with Larkhall Thistle where he played as outside-right for half a season before a vacancy in the half-back division drafted him into the intermediate line.
 After a couple of years at Thistle Raisbeck signed for Hibernian on 30 July 1896.
 His debut for Hibs was in the sixth game of the season in a 2-2 draw with Abercorn on 12 September 1896 at Underwood Park, Paisley.
 He played nine more games as Hibernian finished second in the league, two points behind Hearts.
 He made such an impression in his debut season that he was chosen to play left half-back in the inter-League game between Scotland and Ireland.

 After 29 games and four goals for Hibs the 19-year-old was loaned to Stoke at the end of the 1897/98 season to participate in the Potters' test matches to retain their status in the First Division.
 Liverpool later used this loan system to strengthen their team temporarily in test matches with players from Scotland like Robert Neill and Bernard Battles.
 Raisbeck played all four games and scored one goal as Stoke won two out of four and finished top of their group escaping the dreaded drop into the Second Division.
 Stoke were interested in signing Raisbeck on a permanent basis, but fate would have it that Tom Watson, Liverpool‘s Secretary, was a guest of the Hibs Chairman when Stoke‘s Secretary failed to keep his appointment with Raisbeck and Hibs.
-On 6 May 1898 Watson managed to convince the young Scotsman to sign for Liverpool who had finished mid-table in the First Division, four points above Stoke.
+On 30 April 1898 Watson managed to convince the young Scotsman to sign for Liverpool as The Scottish Referee reported on the following Monday: "Late on Saturday night I hear that Tom Watson has signed on Raisbeck for Liverpool.
+The Mersey committee must have wealth galore, as I understand Raisbeck's terms are £6 weekly all the year round.
+Tut, tut; more than I make in a minute!"
+Liverpool had finished mid-table in the First Division, four points above Stoke.
 Dundee Courier and Argus, in their 3 April 1897 edition, even compared him to Rangers great and Polmont native, Neil Gibson, a superb wing-half often described as the greatest footballer of his generation in Scotland: "Raisbeck of the Hibernians, is a second edition of Neil Gibson, only he is bigger, and can stand more knocking about than the Ranger."

 The Athletic News reported on Liverpool‘s capture of Raisbeck and his compatriot, George Allan: "Two more important catches for the Anfield club have been effected, and few will say that Allan of the Celts and Raisbeck, of Stoke-com-Edinburgh Hibs, are not good goods.
 Raisbeck had a name in Scotland as the best centre half in the country, and for Stoke, where he has shown what he can do.
 And it has happened as I told our readers a week or two ago, Mr. Editor, in commenting on Liverpool’s strength and weakness.
 Now with these last additions, they should go on smilingly, and I think for the first time in their history they will find themselves stronger favourites than their neighbours for the big trophies of next season."